chemerisuk/better-prettydate/README.md

 # better-prettydate [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]
 > Enhances `.prettydate` element to update text in realtime

-Elements like "an hour ago", "X minutes ago" became to be a standard solution for some UI tasks.
-This project aims to solve adding support for this kind of extension by enhancing `.prettydate` elements in markup.
+Strings like "an hour ago", "X minutes ago" etc. became to be a standard solution for some UI elements.
+This project aims to solve adding support for such kind of extension by enhancing elements with the `prettydate` class in HTML markup.

 [VIEW DEMO](http://chemerisuk.github.io/better-prettydate/)